alexwolf22/Deep-Learning/README.md

 1. Feed Forward Neural Netowork
 2. Image Classification using CNN

-####To Be added by end of February
+####To Be added by March 8th
-1. More Convolutional Neural Netoworks
+1. Fully Connected CNN for Semantic Segmentation
-2. Recurrent Neural Network
+2. Recurrent Neural Network for Natural Langage Processing
-3. Natural Language Processing